 - Using trading processes or trading activities that have a significant social benefit (e.g. training programmes for long-term unemployed individuals, or providing work-based activities for people with disabilities)

-It is useful to remember that Social Enterprise refers both to forms of organisation - and to an activity that takes place in a great range of organisations (including many charities, voluntary and community organisations).
+It is useful to remember that Social Enterprise refers both to forms of organisation - and to an activity that takes place in a vast range of organisations (including many charities, voluntary and community organisations).

 Social enterprise business and legal structures